jarecoo/practice/notes.md

     * Physical exercise
         * Be physically fit, healthy, and improve longevity of the life i do have.
             * “No man has the right to be an amateur in the matter of physical training.
 It is a shame for a man to grow old without seeing the beauty and strength of which his body is capable.” - Socrates
-3. Fulfillment - Personal, Professional, and Creative
-    * Emphasize experience and memories over possessions and material goods; reduce waste
-        * Traveling - See as much of the world as possible
-        * Hiking/Camping
-        * Motorcycling
-        * Other Invigorating leisure activities
-        * Photography
-    * Either be improving life or enjoying it
-    * Take pride in and control of my life, make it what i want as far as i am able, don’t let other people/institutions dictate my way of life
-        * Live according to my family’s wants and needs, as well as my own.
-        * Discipline
-    * Find fulfilling work; try to do things for work that add net benefit to mankind or provide meaningful fulfillment personally
-    * Taking care of my life, fixing the house, doing yard and house projects, etc
-    * Learn as much as possible
-    * Be fiscally literate so that me and my immediate family are comfortable
-        * extra can go to compassionately and generously optimizing the human condition within my sphere of influence

 # Moral Paradigm & How I Should Live My Life